 I'll give up my blankets, my bed, and, for a temporary period not to exceed X amount of time, the Deed.
-I won't give up peace-of-mind, convenience, comfort, and sleep—for what it's worth.
+But I won't give up peace of mind, convenience, comfort, or sleep—for what it's worth.

 It Feels Good for the First Five Minutes

 See, it's simple.
 If one starts a breastfeeding adventure with a bad back and a hefty bosom, one should expect to finish with a worse back and carpal tunnel syndrome.
-Those painstakingly drawn nursing position diagrams don't change the basic fact that nursing a baby is not like nursing a cocktail.
-Babies weigh more, and so, if you're me, do breasts.
+Those fancy nursing position diagrams don't change the basic fact that nursing a baby is not like nursing a cocktail.
+Babies weigh more, and so (if you're me) do breasts.

 Be the Breast